masfour7/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+For this part of the lab, I finished building my design and implemented a first prtotype that at least helped me to test the interaction with users.
+I also added a way to show a display where users can input whether the classification by the machine was correct or not; this well help in making the machine more accurate by learning from new data.
+I also added a couple more examples for the machine to learn and tested it.
+The result for these specific examples were great which hints that adding more examples could work as great as this also.

 ### Diagram:

-I added a way to show a display where users can input whether the classification by the machine was correct or not; this well help in making the machine more accurate.

 ![image](https://user-images.githubusercontent.com/60685289/199490598-4498eb47-3f89-4962-832b-8685dc2f58ea.png)